chfoo/pleaseopme/README.md

 To get the bot to join a channel, use the `/invite` command.

 The bot will monitor active users with operator (@) or voice (+) and give them back when they rejoin if they fit the criteria.
-The user must have the same hostmask (same nick, user, and host), have op or voice for 60 seconds, and be back in the channel within 24 hours by default.
+The user must

+* have the same hostmask (same nick, user, and host),
+* have said (or `/me`) something so the bot knows the user's hostmask,
+* have op or voice for at least 60 seconds,
+* and be back in the channel within 24 hours.

 Password authentication is done by sending a private message with `auth PASSWORD`.
-The password is cached for 5 minutes by default.
+The password is cached for 5 minutes.

 To force the bot to leave, `/kick` the bot.
 Alternatively, send a private message to the bot with `part CHANNEL_NAME`.

 If you are bot admin, message the bot (say `BOT_NAME: op`) in the channel to get ops.

-Channel operators can message the bot `revokeall` in the channel to force it to recalculate its privilege table.
+Channel operators can message the bot `revokeall` (say `BOT_NAME: revokeall`) in the channel to force it to clear its privilege table.